Indian Animation faired brilliantly in 2019

 Weaving in magic and adventure, Oye Golu brings in the antics of a seven year old boy named Adi and his friend Golu, who happens to be a genie!
 Golu cannot resist helping Adi face his daily problems in life – with a little bit of magic, of course!
 However, Adi’s ambitious plans and Golu’s unpredictable magic often create bigger.

-Bhaagam Bhaag is about Sunny a not-so-average school going boy Sunny, and his race against time to beat the school bus to school every single day.
-The new show launched in October.
+Bhaagam Bhaag on the other side, is about Sunny a not-so-average school going boy, and his race against time to beat the school bus to school every single day.
 One would think Sunny is an average school boy, but he isn’t!
 His escapades to catch his school us on a daily basis make a seemingly ordinary task an adventure of blockbuster proportions.
+The new show launched in October.

 Major ones were: GoKickO song launch with Badshah, Multi-city mall and canter activations, Association with PVR for the theatrical release of Honey-Bunny movies, Celebrations of World Music Day (Roped in singers like AR Rahman, Sonu Nigam, Shaan, Amaal Malik, Arko, Palak Mucchal to donate autographed instruments to an NGO, Teach For India), ‘Heroes Behind the Heroes’ activation (The channel felicitated the likes of DIVINE, P. Gopichand, Dilip Vengsarkar, Afroz Shah for inspiring millions across the globe and being the real driving force behind successful individuals across multiple walks of life), Participation at Juniorthon Mumbai 2019 – Honey-Bunny flagged off the kids marathon.